Ektakumari07/Ekta-kumari/README.md

 About Me

-I am a second-year Information Technology student with a current CGPA of 8.1.
+I am a second-year Information Technology student in Galgotias college of engineering and technology.
 I am interested in front-end development.
 In addition to my technical skills, I also possess excellent communication, teamwork, and management skills.

 Skills